HeyTomCat/ProgramLangs/langs/malx/spec.md

 In any line, if theres a \, behind that \ is a comment which should be ignored by com-/transpilers or interpreter.
 Singular commands are always seperated by a ; and a new line, which helps com-/transpilers or interpreters.
 The requirement of these ideas should be enforced by your com-/transpilers or interpreters to help with the upkeeping
 of a common MALX syntax to not need multiple versions.
+Your com-/transpiler or interpreter should also output a warning
+if it is tried to set memory address #0.
+The reason for this can be read in MANAGEMENT OF EXTERNAL COMMANDS.
 ## Corruption detection/correction
 In the transpiled .alc format (see SPECIALTIES) there are 5 redundant bits per command.
 These can be used for error
 detection and/or minor error correction.
 The transpiled command size can be 3, 5 or 7 bytes depending on the command.